madeleineernst/Prematurity_SupplementaryMaterial/README.md

 ## SpectralMirrorPlots

 This folder contains the Jupyter notebook used to create spectral mirror plots of the forty chemically structurally annotated compounds through GNPS library matching correlating significantly with gestational age (false-discovery-rate-adjusted P < 0.05).
-Data were extracted automatically using the metabolomics USI tool (http://metabolomics-usi.ucsd.edu/) and mirror plots produced in Python using the spectrum_utils package ([Wout (2020)](https://pubs.acs.org/doi/full/10.1021/acs.analchem.9b04884)).
+Data were extracted automatically using the metabolomics USI tool (http://metabolomics-usi.ucsd.edu/) and mirror plots produced in Python using the spectrum_utils package ([Wout (2020)](https://pubs.acs.org/doi/full/10.1021/acs.analchem.9b04884)) (Supplementary Data 2).

 ## VennDiagram